The Placer County Scholarship Pageants

 What are the categories of competition?

 All contestants will compete in Interview and Evening Gown.
 Miss contestants compete in one-piece Swimwear, Teens and our Mrs./Ms. compete in Athletic Wear, and Juniors in a "Fun Fashion" or theme category.
 Some age divisions will also have an impromptu or onstage question.
 All categories for each age division, are equally weighted.

 Do you give points for attendance?

 We do not score attendance directly.
 However, a record of due dates is kept for each contestant, and is provided to the judges prior to Interview.
 The judges may choose to inquire or not.
-Oftentimes, when a contestant has missed rehearsals, it is due to work or vacation etc, and this need not be a concern.
-In fact, it is often a great jumping off point for contestants to lead the judges into another interesting aspect of her personality!
+Often, when a contestant has missed rehearsals, it is due to work or vacation etc., and this need not be a concern.
+In fact, it is often a great jumping off point for a contestant to lead the judges into another interesting aspect of her personality!

 Do I need experience, or do you provide coaching?